tball78/AlexaPi/README.md

 ## Introduction

-This is the code needed to Turn a Raspberry Pi into a client for Amazon's Alexa service.
-I have developed this against the Pi 2, but I see no reason it shouldn't run on the other models.
-Feedback welcome.
+This is the code needed to turn a Raspberry Pi into a client for Amazon's Alexa service.
+I have developed this against the Raspberry Pi 2, but I see no reason why it shouldn't run on the other models.
+Feedback is welcome!

 There are 2 versions I have built, one with a physical push button on a breadboard, and one using a Wii Remote through bluetooth.
+Hopefully this is detailed enough to make this project easy enough for intermediate or even beginners.
+The only expertise needed is how to troubleshoot whenever your situation deviates from the happy path that I present to you (where everything just works).

-## Requirements
+## Material Requirements

-For Both:
+For Both versions:

 * A Raspberry Pi (I use the Raspberry Pi 2 B)
 * An SD Card with a fresh install of Raspbian (tested against build 2015-11-21 Jessie.
 I use a 16GB, although 8GB will be plenty)